EGYPT – Northeast & Sinai

 Historically, the area was inhabited by two different Bedouin tribes.
 Since the Six Day War when Israel captured the area, Nuweiba Town sprung up just 1.5 km (1 mi) south of Tarabeen, under the Israeli name, Neviot.
 After the departure of the Israelis, the town expanded and Nuweiba Port, some 7 km (4 mi) to the south, was established and developed, with several car ferries now running every day to Aqaba in Jordan by the Arab Bridge Maritime company, and with a small town growing up around itself.

-The major activities for tourists and Egyptians in Nuweiba are diving, snorkeling, going on safari trips, or chilling out on the beautiful beaches.
+The major activities for tourists and Egyptians in Nuweiba are diving, snorkelling, safari trips, or chilling out on the beautiful beaches.

 The An-Nakhl fortress, a stage on the pilgrimage route to Mecca (28/07/2003).
 The Fortress of an-Nekhel is a Ksar (castle) located in the Nekhel Municipality.
 It holds a strategic location at the exact center of the peninsula.
 Excavations at the site have revealed remains dating from Ancient Egypt.
 It has historically been an important stop and staging ground for Muslim pilgrims undertaking the Hajj or Umra, holy Muslim pilgrimages.